INTERSAIL/sandboxable/README.md

 ### How to use

  - You need to include include Sandboxable::ActiveRecord in your model Class (it needs to extend ActiveRecord::Base).
- - You need to set globally the current sandbox id with: Sandboxable::ActiveRecord.current_sandbox_id(value)
+ - You need to set globally the current sandbox id with: Sandboxable::ActiveRecord.current_sandbox_id(value), you can also use the Kernel method current_sandbox_id if you like

  It Works!
-Now by default you filted all the rows with sandbox_id = Sandboxable::ActiveRecord.current_sandbox_id
+Now by default you filtered all the rows with sandbox_id = Sandboxable::ActiveRecord.current_sandbox_id

 #### Options